alexkvak/teamcity-slack/README.md

 ![Edit settings](_doc/edit-settings.png "Edit settings")

-Notifications for branches captured by regular expression will be sent to slack channel.
+Notifications for branches captured by regular expression will be sent to slack channel or/and private chat.
 Message will be compiled according to template.

 **Note.** Please avoid using heading `#` in channel name.